-Sector Project/Initiative Agriculture Develop the Chwele Agribusiness zone Roads and Upgrade 250 km of major county roads to bitumen standards Transport through Public Private Partnerships Education Invest in provision of quality pre-school and vocational education Sports Renovation and modernization of Masinde Muliro Stadium Water Invest in safe drinking water, promote rain-water harvesting and Develop gravity fed water systems Health Constructing a county Referral Hospital,, staffing and equipping at- least one dispensary per ward Industry Development of cottage and manufacturing industries Trade Develop modern truck shops on the Webuye Malaba Road Tourism Use partnership model to attract Tourism Investments in Bungoma County with renewed vigor.
+Sector Project/Initiative Agriculture Develop the Chwele Agribusiness zone Roads and Upgrade 250 km of major county roads to bitumen Transport standards through Public Private Partnerships Education Invest in provision of quality pre-school and vocational education Sports Renovation and modernization of Masinde Muliro Stadium Water Invest in safe drinking water, promote rain-water harvesting and Develop gravity fed water systems Health Constructing a county Referral Hospital, staffing and equipping at-least one dispensary per ward Industry Development of cottage and manufacturing industries Tourism Use partnership model to attract Tourism Investments in Bungoma County

+- 39. In support of addressing the expected debt overhang and the requirement for fiscal consolidation and structural reform in the medium term, the CSDF covers the following related areas beyond the CMTDS. - 40.
+Structural Policy: Structural reforms to facilitate the functioning of credit markets especially Savings and Credit Cooperative Societies (SACCOS) need to be implemented and with renewed vigor.
 The county intends to gradually improve revenue collection and management to support her growth agenda.
-The promotion of foreign direct investments (FDI) should focus on business enabling structural reforms, while the use of tax incentives should be minimized and well-targeted.

-- 42. In support of addressing the expected debt overhang and the requirement for fiscal consolidation and structural reform in the medium term, the CSDF covers the following related areas beyond the CMTDS. - 43.
-Structural Policy: Structural reforms to facilitate the functioning of credit markets especially Savings and Credit Cooperative Societies (SACCOS) need to be implemented and

-- 44. The county is committed to further strengthening the Public Private sector Partnership (PPP) to increase competition which helps improve quality and lower prices for customers.
-Promoting FDI should focus on business enabling structural reforms, and there is the need to strike the right balance between promoting FDI projects and protecting revenue base. - 45.
-Improving county operations to a more efficient, effective and affordable public service needed to deliver on policies and required results while ensuring fiscal stability is a major requirement for the medium term. - 46.
-Major reforms are under way and these relate to economic and social policy analysis, integrated development planning and budgeting, staff performance and management, improved governance and transparency as well as other technical areas. - 47.
+- 41. The county is committed to further strengthening the Public Private sector Partnership (PPP) to increase competition which helps improve quality and lower prices for customers.
+Promoting FDI should focus on business enabling structural reforms, and there is the need to strike the right balance between promoting FDI projects and protecting revenue base. - 42.
+Improving county operations to a more efficient, effective and affordable public service needed to deliver on policies and required results while ensuring fiscal stability is a major requirement for the medium term. - 43.
+Major reforms are under way and these relate to economic and social policy analysis, integrated development planning and budgeting, staff performance and management, improved governance and transparency as well as other technical areas. - 44.
 The development of county domestic debt market, presents an alternative financing option for the county.
-This involves development of legal and institutional arrangements to obtain financial and non-financial resources to support the county development programmes from individual and corporates operating within the county. - 48.
+This involves development of legal and institutional arrangements to obtain financial and non-financial resources to support the county development programs from individual and corporates operating within the county. - 45.
 The county recognizes that the medium-term prospects depend on the continued implementation of its wider program of structural reforms as well as retaining a focus on the CMTDS within the wider strengthening of the MTBF to ensure that county finances are on a sustainable path.
 This will also provide policy space to allow better response to future shocks.